16 Different, Off-the-Beaten-Path Winter Activities to Try This Season

-Rosendale-based Alpine Endeavors escorts folks on these jaunts; they start in late afternoon, just as the winter sun is setting.
+Rosendale-based Alpine Endeavors escorts folks on the jaunts, which start in late afternoon, just as the winter sun is setting.
 Prepare to be dazzled by the sight of the rising full moon in a crystal-clear winter sky, glistening off the freshly fallen snow.

-They lead half- and full-day winter hikes in the daytime, too.
-Or, if you want to try your hand at a more ambitious outdoor activity, Alpine Endeavors also features ice climbing and winter rock-climbing courses for folks of all ability levels (they’re often held in the Catskill Park in Greene County), led by licensed guides and instructors.
+The program leads half- and full-day winter hikes in the daytime, too.
+Otherwise, if you want to try your hand at a more ambitious outdoor activity, Alpine Endeavors features ice climbing and winter rock-climbing courses for folks of all ability levels (they’re often held in the Catskill Park in Greene County), led by licensed guides and instructors.